AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::info Compatibility

 - Rules with `$removeparam` modifier are supported by AdGuard for Windows, Mac, and Android and AdGuard Browser Extension for Chrome, Firefox, and Edge.
-- `$removeparam` syntax for regular expressions is supported by AdGuard Browser Extension v4.0 and AdGuard for Windows, Mac, and Android, **running CoreLibs version 1.8 or later**.
+- `$removeparam` syntax for regular expressions is supported by AdGuard Browser Extension v4.0 and AdGuard for Windows, Mac, and Android with [CoreLibs] v1.8 or later.
-- `POST` request types are supported only by AdGuard for Windows, Mac, and Android, **running [CoreLibs](https://adguard.com/en/blog/introducing-corelibs.html) version 1.10 or later** and AdGuard Browser Extension, **running TSWebExtension v0.4.6 or later**.
+- `POST` request types are supported only by AdGuard for Windows, Mac, and Android with [CoreLibs] v1.10 or later, and AdGuard Browser Extension with [TSWebExtension] v0.4.6 or later.

 :::